 Service Integrated Solutions

 Service Integrated solutions solve the issue of user access during analysis by integrating directly with the mail system using an API.
 The API alerts the security solution an email has arrived and can hide the email from users until the analysis is completed.
 On-premise service integrations are available as software for Microsoft Exchange and IBM Domino servers.
-API-based solutions are also available for cloud email systems, like Microsoft Office 365, if the provider makes API’s available to security solutions.
+API-based solutions are also available for cloud email systems, including Microsoft Office 365 and Google G Suite.

 Trend Micro solutions

 Trend Micro has protected against internal email threats since 1997 and we continue to offer new technology enhancements.
-We scan for malware, malicious URLS, and our newest XGen® anti-BEC technology can also look for internal fraud emails.
+We scan for malware, malicious URLS, and our XGen® anti-BEC technology can also look for internal fraud emails.
 ScanMail is available to protect on-premise Microsoft Exchange and IBM Domino email servers.
-Office 365 is protected by our API-based solution, Cloud App Security, which has detected 6 million high-risk threats during the past 2 years that slipped by the native Office 365 security.
+Office 365 and Gmail are protected by our API-based solution, Cloud App Security, which detected 12.7 million high-risk threats in 2019 that slipped by the native security controls.
 Cloud App Security is available by itself or together with pre-delivery gateway protection in Smart Protection for Office 365.